SUSE/suse-at-home/deployments/Minecraft/README.md

-## Install Minecraft with an nfs mount to your music collection
+## Install Minecraft

-In this lab we are going to install and configure Naidrome Media Streamer.
+In this lab we are going to install and configure  Minecraft with the option to load custom worlds/maps.

-We will configure nfs to mount your music collection /music within the pod

-Optionally you can configure the database to be stored on nfs via the NFS Provisioner

 ### Prerequisites:

      * Rancher
      * Kubernetes Cluster
-        NFS Provisioner (optional)
-        LoadBalancer - Metallb (Optional)
+        LoadBalancer - Metallb

       * Persistent Storage
-         For NFS follow ...
+         For our Example we will use the NFS Provisioner.

 # Install Minecraft

-### 1) Add k8s-at-home Repo (if not already defined)
+### 1) Add Minecraft Repo (if not already defined)

     Select App & Marketplace -> Chart Repositories
 <img src="../../assets/Rancher-ChangetoApps.gif" width="500">